 The New York fair is held at the 375-acre Empire Expo Center on the shores of Onondaga Lake in the town of Geddes, which is on the western border of Syracuse.
 It is within a four-hour drive from New York City.
 The drive from Albany is between two and three hours.
-More than 100 buildings on the property showcase ribbon-winning animals, demonstrations and permanent exhibits that include model train layouts and a tribute to the various circuses that traveled through the state.
+More than 100 buildings on the property showcase ribbon-winning animals, demonstrations, and permanent exhibits, including model train layouts and a tribute to the various circuses that traveled through the state.
 The New York State Department of Agriculture and Markets owns and operates five of the buildings.

-The first state-wide fair in New York, with speeches, animal exhibits, a plowing contest, and manufactured and home goods, was held in Syracuse on September 29-30, 1841.
+The first statewide fair in New York, with speeches, animal exhibits, a plowing contest, and manufactured and home goods, was held in Syracuse on September 29 and 30, 1841.
 The fair moved to Albany the following year.
-Through 1889, the fair traveled to a number of other cities—Auburn, Buffalo, Elmira, New York City, Poughkeepsie, Rochester, Saratoga Springs, Utica and Watertown.
+Through 1889, the fair traveled to a number of other cities including Auburn, Buffalo, Elmira, New York City, Poughkeepsie, Rochester, Saratoga Springs, Utica, and Watertown.

 Syracuse became the fair’s permanent home during 1890.
 The Syracuse Land Company donated 100 acres in Geddes to the state Agricultural Society.
-The location was populated by railways that allowed for economical and quick movement of exhibits, animals and people.
+The location was connected by railways that enabled economical, quick movement of exhibits, animals, and people.
 Permanent buildings were added to the property, but this development pushed the Agricultural Society into debt.
 The state government purchased the grounds during 1899 and assumed management of the fair the following year.

-Under the state’s administration, construction was completed for the Manufacturers and Liberal Arts Building (now the Center of Progress Building), the Dairy Products Building and the Grange Building (now the Science & Industry Building).
+Under the state’s administration, construction was completed on the Manufacturers and Liberal Arts Building (now the Center of Progress Building), the Dairy Products Building, and the Grange Building (now the Science and Industry Building).
 Continued progress, however, was interrupted during World War I and World War II.

 The fair was cancelled during the World War II years and the grounds again were adapted for military training.
 A small fair was held during 1948 and a six-day event drawing large crowds was featured the following year.
 By the end of the 1950s, the fair schedule had expanded to nine days and annual attendance soared to more than 500,000.

 From 1962 through 1966, the fair was rebranded as the New York State Exposition.
 The following year, it was renamed the New York State Fair.
-Festivities were expanded to 10 days during 1978 and to 12 days during 1990.
+Festivities were expanded to ten days during 1978 and to twelve days during 1990.

 A Fair Transformation

 A $50 million transformation of the fairgrounds was announced on January 21, 2015.
-The state’s investment included rebuilding the main gate to replicate the 1840 carriage entrance, a new midway, the addition of an RV park and preservation of the five oldest buildings.
-Additional renovations are anticipated in phase two of the project.
+The state’s investment included rebuilding the main gate to replicate the 1840 carriage entrance, constructing a new midway, adding an RV park, and preserving the five oldest buildings.
+Additional renovations were anticipated in phase two of the project.

-The culinary offerings at the Great New York State Fair is the one disappointing take-away from the two-week celebration.
-While the variety of food choices is considerable and the quality of the prepared dishes rates high, the fair has not featured the new and unique cuisine popular at fair’s throughout North America as spotlighted on the Carnival Eats television program.
+The culinary offerings at the Great New York State Fair are the one disappointing takeaway from the two-week celebration.
+While the variety of food choices is considerable and the quality of the prepared dishes rates high, the fair has not featured the new and unique cuisine popular at fairs throughout North America as spotlighted on the Carnival Eats television program.

 All Year Long